 Below is a guide to hiking the Great Wall of China.
 The wall offers some of the best hiking in the country – and it’s one of the incredible ways to experience both the natural beauty and the history of this longtime UNESCO site.

-Where and how to hike the wall can be confusing as it’s made up of many different sections.
+Where and how to hike the Great Wall can be confusing as it’s made up of many different sections.
 There is a proliferation of companies and tour groups that will take you but to help you get the most out of hiking it, I have put together a basic guide, based on my personal experience.

 The different sections of the Great Wall